-- 5.5.1 The Accounting Officer shall be responsible for the following functions in terms of Section 68 of the MFMA: - 5.5.1.1 Assisting the Mayor in performing the budgetary functions assigned to the Mayor in terms of chapter 4 and 7 of the MFMA; and - 5.5.1.2 Providing the Mayor with the administrative support, resources and information necessary for the performance of those functions. - 5.5.2 The Accounting officer shall ensure that all heads of departments provide the inputs required by the Strategic Executive Director: Budget and Treasury Office for the purpose of preparing the budget, and to that end, each Strategic Executive Director shall prepare and submit to the Strategic Executive Director: Budget and Treasury Office by 28 February of each year a draft budget for his or her department; provided that nothing contained in this section shall derogate from the responsibility of the Strategic Executive Director for Financial Services of preparing the municipal budget as provided for in subsection 5.6.1 below. - 5.5.3 The accounting officer shall comply with all requirements of the Sections 69, 70, 71, 72, 73, 74, 75 and 76 of the MFMA and ensuring that the operations of the municipal council are achieved within the approved budget and financial targets; and allocation of funds within the departments.
+- 5.5.1 The Accounting Officer shall be responsible for the following functions in terms of Section 68 of the MFMA: - 5.5.1.1 Assisting the Mayor in performing the budgetary functions assigned to the Mayor in terms of chapter 4 and 7 of the MFMA; and - 5.5.1.2 Providing the Mayor with the administrative support, resources and information necessary for the performance of those functions. - 5.5.2 The Accounting officer shall ensure that all heads of departments provide the inputs required by the Strategic Executive Director for Budget and Treasury Office for the purpose of preparing the budget, and to that end, each Strategic Executive Director shall prepare and submit to the Strategic Executive Director for Budget and Treasury Office by 15 January a draft budget for his or her department; provided that nothing contained in this section shall derogate from the responsibility of the Strategic Executive Director for Budget and Treasury Office of preparing the municipal budget as provided for in subsection 5.6.1 below. - 5.5.3 The accounting officer shall comply with all requirements of the Sections 69, 70, 71, 72, 73, 74, 75 and 76 of the MFMA and ensuring that the operations of the municipal council are achieved within the approved budget and financial targets; and allocation of funds within the departments.

-5.6 Role of Strategic Executive Director: Budget and Treasury Office
+5.6 Role of Strategic Executive Director for Budget and Treasury Office

-- 5.6.1 Without derogating in any way from the legal responsibilities of the Mayor and Accounting Officer, the Strategic Executive Director: Budget and Treasury Office shall be responsible for preparing the draft budget of the municipality as a line function responsibility. - 5.6.2 The Accounting Officer shall delegate in terms of Section 79 of the MFMA to the Strategic Executive Director: Budget and Treasury Office all such powers as may be necessary him or her to perform the above mentioned function. - 5.6.3 The Strategic Executive Director: Budget and Treasury Office shall ensure that the annual and adjustments budgets comply with the requirements of the National
+- 5.6.1 Without derogating in any way from the legal responsibilities of the Mayor and Accounting Officer, the Strategic Executive Director for Budget and Treasury Office shall be responsible for preparing the draft budget of the municipality as a line function responsibility. - 5.6.2 The Accounting Officer shall delegate in terms of Section 79 of the MFMA to the Strategic Executive Director for Budget and Financial Treasury all such powers as may be necessary for Strategic Executive Director for Budget and Financial Treasury to perform the above mentioned function.

-Treasury, reflect the budget priorities determined by the mayor, are aligned with the IDP, and comply with all budget-related policies, and shall make recommendations to the mayor on the revision of the IDP and the budget-related policies where these are indicated.

-- 5.6.4 The Strategic Executive Director: Budget and Treasury Office shall, with the approval of the mayor and the municipal manager, and considering the municipality's current financial performance determine the recommended aggregate growth factor(s) using the National Treasury Guidelines. - 5.6.5 The Strategic Executive Director: Budget and Treasury Office is responsible for: - 5.6.5.1 Budget process management. - 5.6.5.2 Advice to the Accounting Officer, Mayor, Executive Committee, Finance Portfolio Committee and Strategic Executive Directors for all departments on budget process and expenditure management matters. - 5.6.5.3 Provide guidance and support to the Director: Budget and Financial Reporting as well as the officials in the division dealing with the budget process. - 5.6.5.4 Overall management of the provision of monthly financial performance reports to the Strategic Executive Directors by 5th working day of the following month. - 5.6.5.5 Overall management and coordinating budget estimates. - 5.6.5.6 Ensuring overall integrity of information in the financial system; - 5.6.5.7 Explanation of reasons for significant trends and changes in budget amounts.
+- 5.6.3 The Strategic Executive Director for Budget and Treasury Office shall ensure that the annual and adjustments budgets comply with the requirements of the National Treasury, reflect the budget priorities determined by the mayor, are aligned with the IDP, and comply with all budget-related policies, and shall make recommendations to the mayor on the revision of the IDP and the budget-related policies where these are indicated. - 5.6.4 The Strategic Executive Director for Budget and Treasury Office shall, with the approval of the mayor and the municipal manager, and considering the municipality's current financial performance determine the recommended aggregate growth factor(s) using the National Treasury Guidelines. - 5.6.5 The Strategic Executive Director for Budget and Treasury Office is responsible for: - 5.6.5.1 Budget process management. - 5.6.5.2 Advice to the Accounting Officer, Mayor, Finance Portfolio Committee and Strategic Executive Directors for all departments on budget process and expenditure management matters. - 5.6.5.3 Provide guidance and support to the Director for Budget and Treasury office, Revenue Enhancement and Expenditure, Revenue and Debt Management, and Supply Chain Management as well as the officials in the division dealing with the budget process. - 5.6.5.4 Overall management of the provision of monthly financial performance reports to the Strategic Executive Directors by 10th working day of the following month. - 5.6.5.5 Overall management and coordinating budget estimates. - 5.6.5.6 Ensuring overall integrity of information in the financial system; - 5.6.5.7 Explanation of reasons for significant trends and changes in budget amounts.